Ackee-Blockchain/2025-workshop-fuzzing/README.md

 ### Flow

 - Sequence of actions or transactions
-- defined by the tester
+- Defined by the tester
-- Tester writes code to generate random arguments of the transaction call
+- Tester writes code to generate random arguments for the transaction call

 **Key Point:**